Keeping You Connected

 When it comes to computing, it’s all about connections.
-And NC State is fully wired.

 The technology-rich environment for students on campus also includes leading-edge learning spaces, such as the Learning Commons and Digital Media Lab in the D.H.
 Hill Library, technology enhanced classrooms, collaborative meeting spaces, and more than 100 computer labs.
 NC State’s award-winning Virtual Computing Lab provides remote “anywhere, anytime” access to high-end lab computers and software.

 The Office of Information Technology (OIT) provides campus-wide data network, telecom, computing and information systems and services.
 Visit OIT Services For Students to find out what’s available you.
 Contact your college to learn about the additional IT resources they offer.

 Below are some handy links to help you keep connected with technology at NC State:

 - Need help with technology?
 Contact the NC State Help Desk or visit the Walk-in Center.

 - Learn about your Unity ID (“username”) and passwords, created automatically for all NC State students.
 You’ll use yours to access Unity computing resources, labs, password-protected Web sites, the wireless network and many other university IT services.

 - MyPack Portal is your gateway to online student services and records.
 Log in with your Unity ID to register for courses; check your grades, e-bills, financial aid status; update your directory information; and much more.

 - Log in to the campus wireless network.

 - Use the Virtual Computing Lab (VCL) for remote access to lab computers and software — any time and from anywhere with Internet access.